codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call corn that joins the army?
-Kernel.
+How come a man driving a train got struck by lightning?
+He was a good conductor.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. 120
+ 1. Paul Vixie
- 2. 160
+ 2. Vint Cerf
- 3. 140
+ 3. Michael Roberts
- 4. 100
+ 4. Radia Perlman

 <details>
   <summary>Answer</summary>
-  140
+  Radia Perlman
 </details>

 ## Home Server Up-Time

-Its been **18 days** since this server shutdown
+Its been **19 days** since this server shutdown